pippinbarr/cart253-2017/slides/03-Loops-and-functions/03-loops-and-functions.md

 }
 ```

-- If, instead of `void` we write `int` we're saying "this function gives you back an integer"
+- If, instead of `void` we write .codeHighlight[`int`] we're saying "this function gives you back an integer"
 - So that bit in front of the function definition is the _return type_
 - It tells us the _kind of thing_ this function gives back
 - But this doesn't work... why?